AdamPaternostro/Azure-Relay-Connect-To-SQL-PaaS-Without-Firewall-Rule/README.md

 https://github.com/clemensv/azure-relay-bridge (This might move to the Azure repository in the future)

 ## Goal
 While the below diagram is my original goal, it turns out Azure Relay passes my client machine's IP address to SQL Database.
 This defeats the point of the relay (from a firewall rule persepective).
-But, we are in luck, since we can just allow the VNET the receiver machine is on access to SQL Database and we can connect.
+But, we are in luck, since we can just allow the VNET the receiver machine is on, access to SQL Database and we can connect.

 ![alt tag](https://raw.githubusercontent.com/AdamPaternostro/Azure-Relay-Connect-To-SQL-PaaS-Without-Firewall-Rule/master/images/goal.png)